 Turning a historic chapter in fight against COVID-19

 Since December, Asbury has vaccinated thousands of associates and residents across our eight retirement communities in Maryland, Pennsylvania, and Tennessee.
 At the same time, Asbury’s Clinical Leadership Team was seeking partners to provide the two medications approved under Emergency Use Authorization status by the U.S. Food and Drug Administration for monoclonal antibody therapy treatment.

 Monoclonal antibody therapy allows Asbury Communities to offer the very latest in COVID-19 treatment for older adults who move to an Asbury community and are not yet vaccinated, for the few who declined the vaccine due to pre-existing conditions, or for seniors from the surrounding regions.

 In general, criteria for monoclonal antibody therapy includes:

 “Since the beginning of this pandemic, resident safety has been our top priority,” says Asbury CEO Doug Leidig.
-“These past 11 months have challenged all of us, but here we are now, having turned a historic chapter in our fight against COVID-19.”
+“The past year has challenged all of us, but here we are now, having turned a historic chapter in our fight against COVID-19.”